yepMad/yepMad/README.md

 I'm passionate about game development, software architecture and back-end programming.

-I started early as a programmer contributing to a community of plugins and since then I've been looking for my place by perfecting myself day by day with:
+I started early as a programmer contributing to a community of plugins and since then I've been looking for my place by perfecting myself day by day:

 🎮 My Games: https://play.google.com/store/apps/developer?id=Pandora-Studio
 <br />